Our Privacy Policy

 Where appropriate, we will ask for your consent to process the personal data.
 Where you have given consent for processing activities, you have the right to withdraw your consent at any time.

 In some cases, we rely on legitimate interest for processing your personal data.
 A legitimate interest could exist for example, when you sign up for a loyalty scheme and we use the personal data collected to conduct data analytics to improve our products or services.
-This ground will only be used where it is necessary to achieve a legitimate interest, for example to assist in the performance of a contract, or to optimise a service, and does not outweigh your rights as an individual.
+This ground will only be used where it is necessary to achieve a legitimate interest, for example to assist in the performance of a contract, or to optimize a service, and does not outweigh your rights as an individual.
 This legal basis will only be relied upon where there is no less intrusive way to process your personal data.
 We can assure you that if legitimate interest is used as a ground for processing your personal data, we will keep a record of this and you have the right to ask for this information.

 a.
 Profiling